Do you consider yourself a content marketing professional?

 Download this checklist of 10 free Google tools all content marketers should use.

-Despite the fact that Google Keyword Planner appears to be nothing more than a basic tool, it does everything right for content marketers who want to uncover keywords that can drive targeted traffic.
+Despite the fact that Google Keyword Planner appears to be nothing more than a basic tool, it does everything right for content marketers who want to uncover keywords that can improve the bottom line: the search result it delivers.

 What types of goals have you set for your content marketing strategy?